Miami Alimony Lawyers Protect Your Financial Rights

 Knowledgeable and determined counsel focused on fair outcomes

 If you are going through a divorce, you should have your eyes fixed hopefully on the future.
 But it’s hard to be hopeful when your future financial situation is unclear.
 Whether you are asking to receive alimony or suspect you’ll be required to pay it, the outcome of this particular issue will have a profound effect on your future.
-The Miami alimony attorneys at Rafool, LLC are determined to seek the fairest outcome possible in alimony disputes.
+The Miami alimony attorneys at Rafool, PLLC are determined to seek the fairest outcome possible in alimony disputes.
 We draw on our extensive experience and knowledge of the law to build a compelling case on your behalf.
 Often, we are able to negotiate a mutually beneficial settlement that avoids the expense of a court battle and the risks of an adverse judgment.
 But, when we must take your case to court, we raise all the pertinent facts necessary to increase the likelihood of a favorable result.

 Types of alimony available in Florida

 - Bridge-the-gap alimony — This type of support assists a party who is attempting to transition from marriage to single life.
 A spouse with legitimate, identifiable short-term needs can receive support for up to two years, to help with needs such as finding a new home.
 Bridge-the-gap alimony terminates if either spouse dies, and the court may not modify such an order later.

 - Rehabilitative alimony — This award assists a party who must redevelop or acquire job skills to become self-supporting.
 The party who requests this kind of alimony must have a specific rehabilitative plan worked out.
 A court can modify this award or terminate it if there is a substantial change in circumstances, such as noncompliance with the rehabilitative plan or completion of it.